Agnieszka-21/namaste-django/README.md

 - Gitpod was used to develop the site
 - GitHub was utilised for storing the files for this project
+- Heroku was used to deploy the site
 - Balsamiq was used to develop initial wireframes for the site (mobile version)
 - DrawSQL.app was utilised to develop the database schema during development